London › St Pancras/Kings Cross Station Hotels

 Getting To and From the Airports

 - Heathrow Airport: The Piccadilly Line runs directly between King’s Cross St Pancras and Heathrow.
-It is simple and inexpensive, though not usually the fastest route.
-If Heathrow convenience is your main priority, compare this area with Paddington, which has faster Heathrow rail links via the Elizabeth Line and Heathrow Express.
+It is simple and inexpensive, but not the fastest or most comfortable route with luggage.
+If Heathrow convenience is your top priority, compare this area with Paddington or hotels near the Elizabeth Line.

 - Luton Airport: St Pancras is one of the most convenient London areas for Luton.
 Thameslink and Luton Airport Express services run from St Pancras to Luton Airport Parkway, where you connect to the Luton DART shuttle for the airport terminal.